awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-delete-association.md

 # Deleting an association<a name="systems-manager-state-manager-delete-association"></a>

-The following procedure describes how to delete a State Manager association by using the AWS Management Console\.
+The following procedure describes how to delete a State Manager association by using the AWS Systems Manager console\.

+## Delete an association<a name="systems-manager-state-manager-delete-an-association"></a>

+ Use the following procedure to delete an association by using the AWS Systems Manager console\.

 **To delete an association**